hashicorp/vagrant/website/source/docs/cli/box.html.md

 **Command: `vagrant box prune`**

 This command removes old versions of installed boxes.
-If the box in currently in use vagrant will ask you if you to confirm.
+If the box is currently in use vagrant will ask for confirmation.

 ## Options